wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 Now when the savages of the wilderness beheld the men of Britain flee before the children of Columbia, their spirits sunk, and they were sore amazed.*

+* See Tecumseh's letter to Proctor.

 10 Moreover, they upbraided the servants of the king, saying, Lo ! ye have deceived us, and led us from our hunting grounds, and we are an hungered:

-11 For, verily, ye promised us bread and wine,** and silver and gold ; yea, even that we should drink of the strong waters of Jamaica, if we would go out with you and fight the battles of the king, against the men of Columbia.
+11 For, verily, ye promised us bread and wine,* and silver and gold ; yea, even that we should drink of the strong waters of Jamaica, if we would go out with you and fight the battles of the king, against the men of Columbia.

+* At this time it will be remembered the British army were short of supplies.

 12 But, behold ! now ye would run away and leave us to fight alone.

-* See Tecumseh's letter to Proctor.

-** At this time it will be remembered the British army were abort of supplies.

 [169]